MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

     2. Add **Group_** string as prefix

-        1. Select the checkboxes **Add prefix**.
+        1. Select the checkbox **Add prefix**.
         2. Select the dropdown menu of **Select the type of prefix** and choose **String**.
-        3. Enter the following to the empty text box: **Group_**
+        3. Enter **Group_** to the text box.

     3. Add **Country or region** string as suffix

-        1. Select the checkboxes **Add suffix**.
+        1. Select the checkbox **Add suffix**.
         2. Select the dropdown menu of **Select the type of suffix**, choose **String**, and enter **_** to the text box.
         3. Select the dropdown menu of **Select the type of suffix**, choose **Attribute**, and Select **Country or region** from the dropdown menu.

     4. Select **Save** to apply the new blocked words setting.

-In this task, you have configured a naming policy that will block specific words to be used in a Microsoft 365 Group name, as well as you have configured a new naming policy for Microsoft 365 Group and Teams names.
+In this task, you have configured a naming policy that will block specific words to be used in a Microsoft 365 group name, as well as you have configured a new naming policy for the names of Microsoft 365 groups and teams.

 #### Task 4 - Test the new naming policy